Last Updated on: by

 - Cultures older than 16 to 18 hours will contain living and dead cells.
 Cells that are dead will be deteriorating and will not retain the stain properly.

-- Stain may form precipitate with aging.
+- The stain may form a precipitate with aging.
 Filtering through gauze will remove excess crystals.

 - Gram stains from patients on antibiotics or antimicrobial therapy may have altered Gram stain reactivity due to the successful treatment.